oceanprotocol/docs/rewards/df-faq.md

 <details>

-<summary>What's the amount of veOcean one can get for locking 1 Ocean token?</summary>
+<summary>What's the amount of veOCEAN one can get for locking 1 OCEAN?</summary>

 1 veOCEAN if you lock for 4 years.
 Learn more about VeOCEAN [here](df-veocean.md).